Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Rate of Return

 The first term on the right-hand side of this equation isolates the part of the utility gain due to the interest rate.
 The second term can be interpreted as a {\it relative entropy}.
 In particular, if we set $p_j = \langle \bar x_j | \hat p|x_j\rangle$ and $q_j = \langle \bar x_j | \hat q|x_j\rangle$ then it is evident that $\{p_j\}_{j = 1, 2, . \,. \,. \,, n}$ and $\{q_j\}_{j = 1, 2, . \,. \,. \,, n}$ constitute a pair of absolutely continuous probability distributions.
 The second term on the right then takes the form of a Kullback-Liebler divergence \cite{Kullback Leibler 1951}:

-Thus, the utility thus gained gives a measure of the divergence between the physical density matrix and the pricing density matrix.
+Thus, the utility thus gained gives a measure of the divergence between the physical state and the pricing state.
 Now, it is well known that the Kullback-Liebler divergence is {\em non-negative}.
 It follows, then, that the utility gained from an optimal risky investment in a market where $\hat p$ and $\hat q$ are distinct will be greater than or equal to the utility gained from a risk-free bond investment, as claimed.
-Moreover, we have the following.
-The standard logarithmic inequality $\log z \leq z - 1$, which holds for $z > 0$, implies that